A Unified Architecture for Dynamic Role Allocation and Collaborative Task Planning in Mixed Human-Robot Teams: Acknowledgment

 \subsubsection{Combinatorial Optimization Model for Collaborative Role Allocation}

-The main limitation of the allocation method in \autoref{sssec:coop_model}, as well as most of SoA methods \cite{johannsmeier2017hierarchical, darvish2021hierarchical, pupa2021human, cramer2021probabilistic}, consists in the fact that it is suitable only for synchronized/cooperative tasks, where agents work simultaneously in the shared workspace, but it does not model properly human-robot collaborative tasks, i.e. tasks where agents work on the same workpiece at the same time, balancing their efforts to achieve a shared goal.
+The main limitation of the allocation method in the previous subsection, as well as most of SoA methods \cite{johannsmeier2017hierarchical, darvish2021hierarchical, pupa2021human, cramer2021probabilistic}, consists in the fact that it is suitable only for synchronized/cooperative tasks, where agents work simultaneously in the shared workspace, but it does not model properly human-robot collaborative tasks, i.e. tasks where agents work on the same workpiece at the same time, balancing their efforts to achieve a shared goal.

-In practice, in our allocation method, we need to ensure that multiple agents could be assigned to the same task.
+In practice, in our allocation method, we need to ensure that multiple workers can be assigned to the same action.
 To do so, we modified the formulation of the MILP in \eqref{eq:role_allocation_cost},\eqref{eq:role_allocation_constr} in the following way.
-First, we replace the set of $N$ workers $W=\{w_1,...,w_n\}$ with an augmented set $W$ where all the possible combinations of $N$ agents are considered:
+First, we replace the set of $N$ workers $W=\{w_1,...,w_n\}$ with an augmented set $W$ where all the possible combinations of $N$ workers are considered:

-where $w_{i\Join j}$ represent the collaboration between $w_i$ and $w_j$, $|W|= \sum_{i=1}^{N}{\binom{N}{i}} = P$, and $W_k$ is the subset of $W$ that contains the $k$-combination of the $N$ agents, $k 1,...,K,...,N$.
-This choice represents the fact that, in theory, all agents could collaborate to achieve each single task.
+where $w_{i\Join j}$ represent the collaboration between $w_i$ and $w_j$, $|W|= \sum_{i=1}^{N}{\binom{N}{i}} = P$, and $W_k$ is the subset of $W$ that contains the $k$-combination of the $N$ workers, $k 1,...,K,...,N$.
+This choice represents the fact that, in theory, all workers could collaborate to achieve each single action.
 In practice, in HRC, usually a small number of workers are paired.
 For this reason, without loss of generality, only the 2-combinations ($K=2$) of $W$ are considered:

 where now $|W|= \sum_{i=1}^{2}{\binom{N}{i}}=\sum_{i=1}^{N}{i} = (N+1) \dfrac{N}{2} = P$.
 For example, in case of a human-robot team composed of 2 workers, $w_{h_1}$ and $w_{h_2}$ and a robotic co-worker $w_{r_1}$, for a single action $a_1$, a total of $P=6$ allocation candidates are considered: $W=\{w_{h_1},w_{h_2},w_{r_1},w_{h_1\Join h_2},w_{h_1\Join r_1},w_{h_2 \Join r_1}\}$.
 Thanks to this choice, the new allocation problem can be formulated as follows: